-The 2014 Tundra is available in three cab configurations and three bed lengths.
+The Toyota Tundra half-ton pickup for 2016 is available in three cab configurations and three bed lengths.
 Regular-cab and double-cab models can be had with a standard bed (78.7 inches) or long bed (97.6 inches).
 The CrewMax has the biggest cab of the bunch and is only available with a short bed (66.7 inches).
-The new Tundra's hood has been raised slightly and is better integrated into the grille.
-As with other full-size trucks, the Toyota's gaping grille appears to just get bigger and bigger.
+This year, SR5 and 1794 models gain revised front-end styling.
+As with other full-size trucks, the Toyota's grille appears to just get bigger and bigger.
 At the other end, the lockable tailgate automatically lowers slowly to prevent the dreaded tailgate slam.

 REPLACEABLE BUMPER PANELS